 “Commercial Livestock Production on Federal Public Lands”

-(June 29, 2000).
+Version of 29 June 2000.
 [Although issued as the appendix of the Sierra Club Grazing Task Force “End Commercial Grazing” Subcommittee’s Revised Draft Policy #3, this document was simultaneous installed on the Internet as a resource for Club activists gathering signatures to qualify an “End Commercial Grazing on Federal Public Lands” ballot initiative.]

 “Why the Sierra Club Should Adopt a Policy Opposing Commercial Livestock Grazing on Public Lands”